 We learned early last week that Pennsylvania will be entering the online casino market soon.
-Now, we’re left to wonder which sites will be the ones to launch.
+Now, we’re left to wonder which online poker sites will be the ones to launch in PA first.
 At this point, it’s likely that there will be four.

 This scramble came about during a meeting of the Pennsylvania Gaming Control Board (PGCB).
 During the meeting, Executive Director Kevin O’Toole declared July 15 as the action date for the launch.